 BILLINGS, Mont.
-(AP) — A federal judge in Montana has given the Trump administration until late 2019 to analyze reduced mining in the nation's most productive coal fields as a way to fight climate change.
+(AP) — A federal judge in Montana has given the Trump administration until late 2019 to analyze reductions to mining in the nation’s most productive coal fields as a way to fight climate change.

-The Tuesday order from U.S. District Judge Brian Morris in Great Falls applies to the Powder River Basin of Montana and Wyoming.
-The region supplies about 40 percent of the nation's coal, much of it from massive strip mines on public lands.
+The order from U.S. District Judge Brian Morris, issued Tuesday, applies to the Powder River Basin of Montana and Wyoming.
+The region supplies about 40 percent of the nation’s coal, much of it from massive strip mines on public lands.

 Government officials had argued unsuccessfully that climate change could be addressed at individual mines rather than across the region.

 Bureau of Land Management spokesman Al Nash said the agency was reviewing Morris’ order.
 Leases of oil and gas in the region, though not as economically significant as coal, were put on hold in April after a preliminary ruling in the case.

 The delay affects 223 parcels comprising more than 160 square miles (414 square kilometers) of public and private lands in eastern Montana.

 Coal mined from the Powder River Basin and burned in power plants is responsible for 13 percent of all U.S. greenhouse gas emissions, according to the Natural Resources Defense Council.